Topological field theories on open-closed $r$-spin surfaces: Introduction

 \subsection{Acknowledgments}

 We would like to thank Tobias Dyckerhoff, who pointed out the similarity between our previous papers, and suggested we work together.
-We are also grateful to Ingo Runkel and Nils Carqueville for their helpful comments and suggestions.
+We are also grateful to Ingo Runkel and Nils Carqueville for their helpful comments and suggestions and for Ehud Meir for pointing our a mistake in an earlier version of this paper.
 Both authors were supported, at various times during the preparation of this paper, by the Max Planck Institute for Mathematics in Bonn and the University of Hamburg.
-Additionally, we would like to thank the RTG 1670 of the University of Hamburg, with which were were both affiliated.
+Additionally, we would like to thank the RTG 1670 of the University of Hamburg, with which they were both affiliated.
+W.H.S. additionally acknowledges the support of the NSF Research Training Group at the University of Virginia (grant number DMS-1839968) during the revision of the article.